Introduction

 Real Examples

 Another example is the Gothenburg H70 Birth Cohort Studies, which have tracked the health and well-being of older adults over decades.
-These studies have revealed important relationships between lifestyle factors, such as physical activity and social engagement, and cognitive decline.
+Now, these studies have revealed important relationships between lifestyle factors, such as physical activity and social engagement, and cognitive decline.
 Such findings have informed public health policies and interventions aimed at promoting healthy aging.

 Scientific or Theoretical Perspective